kingluddite/web-dev-notes/css/compass/01-compass-overview.md

 ![compass project folder structure](https://i.imgur.com/PQU037H.png)

 #### `screen.scss`
-* File you write your main styles
+* This is the file that you write your main styles inside
 * Add comment link provided to connect this pages output CSS to the HTML page

 #### Quick Side Step - FAQ

-How do I create compass inside an existing site?
-Easy, just create a `config.rb` file and paste the following inside it: (make sure to make sure your folders structure matches this file's structure or it won't work)
+##### How do I create compass inside an existing site?
+Easy, just create a `config.rb` file and paste the following inside it:
+(_make sure to make sure your folders structure matches this file's structure or it won't work_)

+**config.rb**

+This is how I like to set up my site structure using Compass
+* I like my Sass folder to be called `scss` and my syntax style of sass to be `scss` instead of `sass`
+* My images to be named `img`
+* My JavaScript to be named `js`a
+* But if you don't like this setup, feel free to use whatever structure you feel comfortable

 ```ruby
 project_type = :stand_alone